shaongitbd/onuze/readme.md

 - Daphne as the ASGI server (for WebSockets)
 - PostgreSQL for the database
 - Redis for caching and Channels
-- Backblaze B2 for media storage
+- Bunny.net for media storage

 ## License